 Η documentation provides a series of examples on how to use the tools and create 3D by adding interactive stories, animations that move to the rhythm of music, or turn on a controller to navigate through a scene.

-It also has a range of reusable for creating looping animations, teleport between locations within a sketch, and animation timeline.
+It also has a number of reusable scripts for creating looping animations, teleport between locations within a sketch, and animation timeline.

-The toolkit should help Google's ambition to bring mobile VR to the general public with its $80 Daydream device.
-So far, only the The Pixel and Moto Z work with Daydream, but more will soon follow, including the ZTE Axon 7, ASUS ZenFone AR, and Huawei Mate 9 Pro.
+The toolbox should help Google's ambition to bring VR through mobile to the general public with the Daydream device costing only 80 dollars.
+So far, only the Pixel and Moto Z phones work with Daydream, but soon there will be others such as ZTE Axon 7, ASUS ZenFone AR, and Huawei Mate 9 Pro.